Gorilla Trekking Regions in Uganda

 Mgahinga National Park

-Is also known for gorillas and golden monkeys.
+Also known for gorillas and golden monkeys.
 It is also another Gorilla Trekking Regions in Uganda where gorillas can be tracked in Uganda.
 It is at the border with Rwanda and DR. Congo.
-The park has one habituated gorilla family known as
+However, the park has one habituated gorilla family known as